dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ## 2A.
 Intervening Grand Canyon Flow

-Enter the intervening flow from the Paria, Little Colorado, and Virgin rivers plus seeps on the Grand Canyon from Glen Canyon Dam and Lake Mead.
+Enter the intervening flow from the Paria, Little Colorado, and Virgin rivers plus seeps on the Grand Canyon from Glen Canyon Dam to Lake Mead.
 This intervening flow excludes Lake Powell release or other upstream consumptive use on the rivers.
 A compilation of USGS gaged data from 1990 to 2020 show a mean intervening Grand Canyon flow of 0.9 maf per year with 5-year sequences below